GIScience/ors-map-client/README.md

 ### Contribute ###

-#### Commits and versioning
+#### Commits and versioning ####

 - This app uses the `commitizen` plugin to generate standardized commit types/messages.
-So, after applying any change in a feature branch, use `git add .` and then `npm run commit` (instead of `git commit ...`)
+After applying any change in a feature branch, use `git add .` and then `npm run commit` (instead of `git commit ...`)
 - The plugin `standard-version` is used to generate changelog entries, version tag and to bump the app version in package.json.

+Deployment flow:

+- Apply the changes in a feature branch and test it locally
+- Once the feature is ready, merge it to `develop`, deploy it to the testing environment
-After testing the app in the testing environment, (using `develop` branch), checkout in `master` and use `npm run release` to generate a release.
+- Checkout in `master`, merge from develop and use `npm run release` to generate a release.
+This will generate a new release commit as well as a git tag and an entry in [CHANGELOG.md](CHANGELOG.md).

+*For more details about `commitizen` and `standard-version` see [this article](https://medium.com/tunaiku-tech/automate-javascript-project-versioning-with-commitizen-and-standard-version-6a967afae7)*

 #### Branch policy ####

 The `develop` branch is used as the working branch.
-Anything new goes to develop and then it is tested, committed and finally merged into `master`.
+Anything new feature goes to develop and then it is tested, committed and finally merged into `master`.
 So, develop has always the latest version (latest but not necessarily the production one) while `master` has the production version.
-Considering this, any merge request must be tone targeting `develop`.
-If you want to work on a feature we recommend you to create a feature branch then when it is finished send a merge request to `develop`.
+Considering this, any merge request must be done targeting `develop`.
+If you want to work on a feature we recommend you to create a feature branch and then, when it is finished, send a merge request to `develop`.

 Like almost every team, we have limited workforce, and we have to define priorities.

 `Bugs`:
-If you have identified any bug and think that you can help to fix it, please create an issue first, instead of directly submitting a push request.
+If you think you have identified any bug and that you can help to fix it, please create an issue first, instead of directly submitting a push request.
 So the people involved will have the opportunity to discuss it.

 `New features`: